North Dakota St. wins 8th FCS title 28-20 over James Madison

 UP NEXT

 James Madison opens the 2020 season at home Sept.
 5 in a CAA game against Delaware with holes to fill.
-The Dukes will have a new quarterback, and the Stapleton brothers — receiver Riley and tight end Dylan — played their last game, as did All-America defensive end Ron’Dell Carter.
+The Dukes will have a new quarterback, and the Stapleton brothers — receiver Riley and tight end Dylan — played their last game, as did Carter.

-North Dakota State will go for its fourth win over a Power Five team in eight seasons in a Sept 5 season opener at Oregon.
+North Dakota State will go for another win over a Power Five team in its Sept.
+5 season opener at Oregon.
 The Bison have wins over Kansas State, Iowa State and No. 13 Iowa since 2013.

 More AP college football: https://apnews.com/Collegefootball and https://twitter.com/AP_Top25